phaser-discord/community/FAQ.md

 _Disclaimer:_ the author of this list wrote the structure and scenes posts

-The [phaser examples page][labs] is a rich source of code samples demonstrating various aspects of the Phaser framework.
+The [phaser examples page][examples] is a rich source of code samples demonstrating various aspects of the Phaser framework.

 The [phaser API docs][apidocs] is an ever-improving source of information and great